Vyral/sam-levy/_posts/2023-02-23-the-real-answer-to-buying-now-or-waiting.md

 {% include excerpt.html %}

-Recently we've heard a lot of news about inflation and a recession.
+Recently, we've heard a lot of news about inflation and a recession.
 Are we in a recession, and what's inflation doing?
 What are our interest rates doing?
 There are things everywhere to consider.
 In my opinion, if you need to buy a home, now is a great time to make a move.
 Yes, interest rates are higher than they were, but you can always refinance down the road and lock your money in for a guaranteed 30 years.

-If you're thinking about buying, make sure you consult a lender and a Realtor and do it sooner rather than later.
+If you're thinking about buying, make sure you consult a lender and a realtor and do it sooner rather than later.
 The reason to do it is a real estate property is an investment.
-You need somewhere to live, and it's an appreciating asset. **Not many things you can buy with or without debt appreciate the same way as real estate.**
+You need somewhere to live, and it's an appreciating asset. **Not many things you can buy, with or without debt, appreciate the same way as real estate.**

 {% include pullquote.html %}